GaloisInc/BESSPIN-Lando/README.md

   contain other function calls in their argument constraints.
 Before this can be merged some deep thought needs to be given as to whether these changes are really what we want.

+The unmerged branch `rr-updates` adds some new post-SSITH features to the Lando tool.
+In particular, it adds exporting to Markdown with hyperlinking, detection of duplicate elements, and removes the need for forward declaration of elements.